Grellheist/bingus-shop/README.md

 my busy schedule what ends up happening is I grow tired of them.
 So I will be doing a bunch of smaller projects for now.

-I was gonna finish this today but I just can't  rn.
-Tomorrow for sure (clueless).